hitoshi-watase/sercrod/docs/reference/directives/fetch.md

 - When `prop` is absent:

   - The entire root data object is replaced.
-  - The new root is wrapped with Nablla’s internal proxy wrapper to keep observation consistent.
+  - The new root is wrapped with Sercrod’s internal proxy wrapper to keep observation consistent.

   Conceptually: